manuelacollis/gitkraken_workshop_class/README.md

 Simply fire up RStudio for trying out your R code, or Spyder for your Python code.

 ## Getting help

+Induce just another change to create a version conflict.

 ## Contributors
 Contributions and references are included in the source code files.